 Building thoughtful interfaces with precision and purpose

-I'm a Senior Front-End Engineer and Engineering Lead with 14 years of experience building web applications that balance clarity, performance, and design integrity.
-My path into tech wasn't linear — it began behind the lens of a camera — but that's where I first learned the power of observation, attention to detail, and storytelling.
-Those same instincts now shape how I build products and lead teams.
+I'm an Engineering Lead (Engineering Manager equivalent) and Senior Front-End Engineer with 15 years of experience leading teams and building web applications that balance clarity, performance, and design integrity.
+My path into tech wasn't linear: it began behind the lens of a camera, but that's where I first learned the power of observation, attention to detail, and storytelling.
+Those same instincts now shape how I lead teams and build products.

 Portrait of Joseph Markus